 The data dictionary defines the attribute information for each feature contained in the edges layer.
-See Figure 6.7 for an example of the edges layer data dictionary.
+See Figure 6.1 for an example of the edges layer data dictionary.

-Figure 6.7: Edges Layer Data Dictionary
+Figure 6.1: Edges Layer Data Dictionary

-Field Length Туре Description
+Field Length Type Description

-TLID 10 Integer TIGER/Line® ID
+TLID 10 Integer TIGER/Line ID

 MTFCC 5 String Feature MTFCC

 FIDELITY 1 Integer Shape Fidelity Flag

 FULLNAME 120 String Feature name

 CHNG_TYPE 4 String Type of digital linear update

-- TLID is the TIGER/Line® ID - The MAF/TIGER Feature Class Code or MTFCC is used to identify the most noticeable characteristic of a feature. - o The MTFCC is a 5-character code; the first character is a letter describing the feature class.
-For example, streets and roads are identified as \$1400. - The Census Feature Class Codes or CFCC were recently changed to the MTFCC.
+- TLID is the TIGER/Line[®] ID - The MAF/TIGER Feature Class Code or MTFCC is used to identify the most noticeable characteristic of a feature. - The MTFCC is a five-character code; the first character is a letter describing the feature class.
+For example, streets and roads are identified as \$1400. - o The Census Feature Class Codes or CFCC were recently changed to the MTFCC.
 A crosswalk is on the following page as well as in the readme.txt file on your CD-ROM. - If the FIDELITY flag contains a value of "1," the Census Bureau was unable to maintain the boundary's shape during the MAF/TIGER Accuracy Improvement Process (MTAIP). - o The MTAIP project acquired geographic information system (GIS) files, aerial photography, and GPS data from various sources nationwide to update the TIGER® database. - One of the primary goals of the project was to develop a highly accurate geographic database of the United States.
-The Census Bureau focused on improving the accuracy of street feature coordinates to provide base information suitable for use with GPS-equipped hand held devices that would facilitate the gathering of accurate location and census information for all living quarters and workplaces. - o To aid the Census Bureau in developing a highly accurate geographic database, please review all line segments (not just roads) in the Census Bureau's edges layer for lines with a fidelity flag value of "1."
-Make necessary boundary corrections to the affected entity if the boundary has been coordinately shifted.

-- FULLNAME is the feature name. - CHNG\TYPE is the type of digital linear update.
+The Census Bureau focused on improving the accuracy of street feature coordinates to provide base information suitable for use with GPS-equipped hand held devices that would facilitate the gathering of accurate location and census information for all living quarters and workplaces. - o To aid the Census Bureau in developing a highly accurate geographic database, please review all line segments (not just roads) in the Census Bureau's edges layer for lines with a fidelity flag value of "1." - FULLNAME is the feature name. - CHNG_TYPE is the type of digital linear update.

-Figure 6.8: Census Feature Classification MTFCC to CFCC Crosswalk
+Figure 6.2: Census Feature Classification MTFCC to CFCC Crosswalk